tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 curl --user admin:admin -X POST -H 'Content-Type: application/json' --data-binary "@$BASE_DIR/datasource.json" http://localhost:3000/api/datasources
 curl --user admin:admin -X POST -H 'Content-Type: application/json' --data-binary "@$BASE_DIR/dashboard.json" http://localhost:3000/api/dashboards/db
 ```

+## SSB pub peering

+Beyond connecting over with mesh peers, or peers on the LAN, you will need to connect to a "pub" to get your Scuttlebutt feed across the internet.
+You can find a list of public pubs [here](https://github.com/ssbc/ssb-server/wiki/Pub-Servers), but you can also go to [deprecated.systems](https://deprecated.systems/) and scroll down to the section labeled "ssb pub invite".
+There are three invites to use, for clearnet, CJDNS, or Yggdrasil.
+They will all give you access to a pub used by Tomesh.